-As you start passing out your resumes to hiring executives, you’ll be focusing on investment banking, corporate finance, personal financial planning, asset management, commercial banking and real estate.
-There are other areas where you may work, but these are the Big Six.
-You may work in a mortgage company, credit office, loan department or private banking, for those earning upward of $1 million.
-If you work in a private bank, you may handle trusts, wills and estates.
+As you start passing out your resumes to hiring executives, you’ll be focusing on investment banking, corporate finance, personal financial planning, asset management, commercial banking, and real estate.
+There are other areas where you may work, but these are the top six options.
+You may work in a mortgage company, credit office, loan department, or private banking for those earning upward of $1 million.
+If you work in a private bank, you may handle trusts, wills, and estates.
 If you are so inclined, you may choose to work in a government position, regulating banks.
 You may choose to work in a law enforcement agency, helping to fight finance crimes.

 Will you eventually rise to become an executive in a C-suite?
 You may.
 If you want to work on Wall Street, this is also a possibility.